moderndatacompany/dataos.info/docs/resources/lens/exploration_of_lens_using_python.md

 import pandas as pd
 ```

-### **Step 2: Define the URL and Headers**
+### **Step 2: Define the URL and headers**

 Define the URL for the API endpoint and the headers required for the request.
 The headers include the content type, authorization token.
 Replace `<apikey>` with your `<dataos_api_token>`.

 This endpoint is used to executes queries to retrieve data based on the specified dimensions, measures, and filters.
-When you need to perform data analysis or retrieve specific data from the data model.
+When you need to perform data analysis or retrieve specific data from the semantic model.

+Use this endpoint when you need to perform data analysis or retrieve specific data from the semantic model.
+It will retrieve data based on the specified dimensions, measures, and filters.

 ```python
 url = "https://liberal-donkey.dataos.app/lens2/api/<WORKSPACE_NAME>:<LENS_NAME>/v2/load"